-Whole30 Meatballs are the most amazing low carb morsels of flavor, so simple to make, are Paleo, grain-free, gluten-free, dairy-free, low-carb and have lots of protein.
+Whole30 Meatballs are the most amazing low carb morsels of flavor, so simple to make, is Paleo, grain-free, gluten-free, dairy-free, low-carb and have lots of protein.

 One pan and less than 30 minutes will yield crispy on the outside, moist on the inside meatballs.